galileoeni/1st-Place-Attrition-Solution-BlueChip-Hackathon/README.md

 - The [`modeling`](./exploratory/README.md) directory contains scripts for Modelling

-The Final Winning Solution was a stack of Model_1 and Model_2 in the modeling directory.
+The Final Winning Submission was a stack of Model_1 and Model_2 in the modeling directory.